 How quickly we have forgotten that Lt.
 April Wagner was found by a court of law to have violated the constitutional rights of longtime resident Tony Ciampi and it is alleged she fabricated police reports and evidence.

 This in itself, should give rise and alarm us all to the potentiality of Lt.
-April Wagner and her enforce team falsifying evidence collected during massage business raids.
+April Wagner and her enforcement team falsifying evidence collected during massage business raids.

 4.54.120 Inspection by official